 "In spite of oppressors, in spite of false leaders, in spite of labor's own lack of understanding of its needs, the cause of the working class continues onward.
 Slowly his standard of living rises to include some of the good and beautiful things of the world. ...
 Slowly those who create the wealth of the world are permitted to share it.
-The future is in labor's strong hands."
+The future is in labor's strong hands." - Mother Jones

-"There is no peace in West Virginia because there is no justice in West Virginia."
+"There is no peace in West Virginia because there is no justice in West Virginia." - Mother Jones

-Mother Jones, a strong and willful woman, spent her golden years as the most active time in her life.
-From the age of 50 to 99 years this "pistol packin' mamma" led union strikes in West Virginia; once in 1902 at age 71, and again in 1913 at 82.
-She died at 99 years of age not missing much of the outcome of the labor movement.
-Jones is buried in the United Mine Workers Cemetery in Mount Olive, Illinois; 30,000 people attended her funeral.
+A strong and willful woman, Mother Jones spent her golden years as the most active time in her life.
+From the age of 50 to 99 years this "pistol packin' mamma" led union strikes in West Virginia.
+She suffered personal attacks, threats, and many hardship for her role in the strikes.
+She even spent time in jail in 1902 at age 71 and again in 1913 at age 82.
+Nothing would break her fiery spirit or stop her mission for unionization.

 Mary Harris "Mother" Jones continued the fight for workers' rights until her death in 1930.
 She died at 99 years of age having seen much labor reform and the birth of unionization.
 Mother Jones was buried in the United Mine Workers Cemetery in Mount Olive, Illinois.
 Over 30,000 people attended her funeral.

 Many organizations have chosen to honor Mother Jones and continue to recognize the value of her work.
 She was inducted into the National Women's Hall of Fame in 1984.
 In 1992, the Department of Labor also inducted her into the Labor Hall of Fame.
 Most recently, in 2019, Mother Jones became the 248th inductee to the National Mining Hall of Fame.